 Welcome

-Images of the prints are sorted thematically in the Gallery.
+Images sorted thematically in the Gallery.

 Feel free to contact me!

-Site last updated 12/20/2023.
+Site last updated 4/28/2025.

-Fascinated by how two-dimensional art can change the way we see our world, I am in love with the color woodblock print, especially woodblock prints made with water using the Japanese hanga method.
+Fascinated by how art changes the way we see our world, I am in love with the color woodblock print, especially woodblock prints made with water using the Japanese hanga method.
+I love the look of hanga prints: clean carved edges juxtaposed with a soft watercolor look.
+I love the intimacy of the hanga print-making technique and its reliance on the simple materials of wood and water.

 Printing